Anyone planning a Northern Lights hunt in Norway needs to know their geography.

 Northern Lights near Tromsø

-Sitting at 69° N right in the centre of the aurora zone, the city of Tromsø is most popular place for Europeans to take a weekend break in winter just hoping for a glimpse of the Northern Lights.
-Although you can see them from the town, it's better to get away from the light pollution.
-The Lyngsalpene mountain range is where some Northern Lights chases take place.
+Sitting at 69° N right in the center of the aurora zone, the city of Tromsø is a popular place for Europeans to take a weekend break in winter just hoping for a glimpse of the Northern Lights.
+Although you can sometimes see them from the town, for the best view it's better to get away from the city’s significant light pollution.
+The Lyngsalpene mountain range is where many local Northern Lights chases take place.

 Northern Lights near Trondheim